twbs/bootstrap/README.md

 ## Compiling CSS and JavaScript

-Bootstrap includes a [makefile](Makefile) with convenient methods for working with the framework.
+Bootstrap uses [GruntJS](http://gruntjs.com/) with convenient methods for working with the framework.
 Before getting started, be sure to install [the necessary local dependencies](package.json):

 ```
 $ npm install
 ```

-When completed, you'll be able to run the various make commands provided:
+When completed, you'll be able to run the various grunt commands provided:

-#### build - `make`
+#### build - `grunt`
 Runs the recess compiler to rebuild the `/less` files and compiles the docs.
-Requires recess and uglify-js.

-#### test - `make test`
+#### test - `grunt test`
 Runs jshint and qunit tests headlessly in [phantomjs](http://code.google.com/p/phantomjs/) (used for ci).
-Depends on having phantomjs installed.

-#### watch - `make watch`
+#### watch - `grunt watch`
 This is a convenience method for watching just Less files and automatically building them whenever you save.
-Requires the Watchr gem.

-Should you encounter problems with installing dependencies or running the makefile commands, be sure to first uninstall any previous versions (global and local) you may have installed, and then rerun `npm install`.
+Should you encounter problems with installing dependencies or running the grunt commands, be sure to first uninstall any previous versions (global and local) you may have installed, and then rerun `npm install`.